 Forty-four Phase I Assessments for a development project in Indiana.

-Phase II Environmental Site Assessments (ESA) / Investigations / Remediation
+Phase II Environmental Site Assessments (ESA) & Contaminated Site Remediation

 The second phase of assessments includes, when required, electromagnetic ground surveys, sampling and analysis of soils, groundwater, surface water, air, asbestos, lead, and radon, and recommendations of appropriate clean-up activities.
 Finally, during the third phase KERAMIDA designs and conducts remedial activities and certifies their completion.
 KERAMIDA has been used in many occasions by law firms, banks and other clients to verify the findings obtained by other firms and/or complete the remediation in site assessment projects.

 Our unique ability to handle contaminated properties is evidenced in the example cases summarized below: